rockettheme/docs/Docs/joomla/templates/iridescent/demo_module_1.md

 | :------------------ | :------------------------------ |
 | Module Class Suffix | `fp-slideshow fp-preset-images` |

->> NOTE: If you are using the a fixed slideshow position, your module class suffix will be `fp-fixedslideshow`.
+>> NOTE #1: If you are using the a fixed slideshow position, your module class suffix will be `fp-fixedslideshow`.

+>> NOTE #2: If you are using the RocketLauncher package, and are not wanting to display more than one preset to display your website with Iridescent, please remove the 'fp-preset-images' variation in the RokSprocket - Module Suffix field so you can simply use RokSprocket's Image field to display your image.

 [demo]: assets/demo_1.jpeg
 [demo2]: assets/demo_1a.jpeg